-While the buy-now-pay-later service relies primarily on your income to make a lending decision and doesn’t run a credit check, the website stipulates that you can’t have any active bankruptcies.
+While the BNPL service relies primarily on your income to make a lending decision and doesn’t run a credit check, the website stipulates that you can’t have any active bankruptcies.
 Any existing financial accounts must also be in good standing.

-Your purchases are also limited to the Perpay online marketplace which has partnerships with popular brands like Nintendo, KitchenAid, and Apple.
+Your purchases are also limited to the Perpay online marketplace, which has partnerships with popular brands like Nintendo, KitchenAid, and Apple.

 You can manage your account through a mobile app or via the company’s website.
 To help you build your credit and manage your money, Perpay also offers financial tips on their blog.